 If you share on your own social media pages, it will present you as an artist that doesn’t only think about you.

 That is a huge plus!
-It also segways nicely into step 3 😉
+It also takes us to step 3 ;-)

 Step 4: Try to find the best platform to share your music

 Your music needs to be heard, we already talked about that.